durham-qlm/ElecSus/README.md

 Change Log
 -----------
 v 3.0.8
-- All references to deprecated 'time' module have been removed.
+- All references to deprecated 'time' module have been removed (excluding GUI).
 - New 'Notebook' folder added.
 It is designed to house jupyter notebooks which showcase various functions in ElecSus
 - The folder currently contains 'Basic Calculations.ipynb' which calculates spectra, susceptibilities and refractive indices.